Toggle Home

 Objective 1

-An improved physical infrastructure – with reliable systems for water, sewage and waste disposal, power, transport and communications.
+Beaminster will have an improved physical infrastructure – with reliable systems for water, sewage and waste disposal, power, transport and communications.

 Objective 2